squattingmonk/sm-utils/docs/times.md

 ### Setting the Current Time

-@note You can only set the time forward in NWN.
+Note: You can only set the time forward in NWN.

 ```nwscript
 struct Time t = StringToTime("2022-08-25 13:00:00:000");